EXPLORE TAYLORS FALLS, MN & ST. CROIX FALLS, WI

 Summary: At the community center, this trail starts flat for approximately .75 miles and follows an old railroad bed.
 It becomes challenging as it ascends higher and deeper into the bluffs.
 It covers rocky, root covered ground and climbs a steep hillside that wraps around a ravine.
-At the top, a stunning south view of the St. Croix River awaits.
-This trail winds itself right along the colorfully striated sandy walls of the bluff, and passes through a tunnel (under Hwy 8) where it intersects with the “River Trail” which curves along the basalt cliffs of the eastern shore of the St. Croix River.
+At the top, a stunning south view of the St. Croix River awaits to the south.
+This trail winds itself right along the colorfully striated, sandy walls of the bluff and passes through a tunnel (under Hwy 8).
+Here it intersects with the “River Trail” which curves along the basalt cliffs of the eastern shore of the St. Croix River.
 Many views of the river abound on this side, whether glimpses through the trees, or the jutting overlooks that rest on the cliff sides.
 If you listen close, you can sometimes hear the paddle boat operator echoing within the river canyon, telling the stories of the history in the area.
 Take the marked trails under the Hwy 8 bridge through town to lead you back to your start point behind the community center.

 Length: Approximately 5.5 miles out and back.

 Terrain and Ease of Use: Indianhead Trail is mostly a flat, dirt packed trail with some small tree roots, walking bridges and gradual hills.
-Mindy Creek trail is a hard, dirt pack and rock trail with steep up and downs winding through a creek bed that leads down to the St. Croix River.
+Mindy Creek trail is a hard, dirt-packed trail with steep ups and downs winding through a creek bed that leads down to the St. Croix River.

 What to look for: Most notably, the Mindy Creek Segment marks the eastern start point of the Ice Age Trail System, which spans 1,200 miles west across the state of Wisconsin and tells the story of the glacial movement and amazing geological history of this area.
 Look for the next leg of the Ice Age trail called the Zillmer Trail located to the right of the parking area on Day road.
 For more information on the Ice Age Trail system, visit www.iceagetrail.org.